Returning to Fear Factory

 Standout tracks:

-• Big God/Raped Souls (Concrete version)
+Big God/Raped Souls (Concrete version)

-• Martyr
+Martyr

-• Scapegoat
+Scapegoat

-• Scumgrief
+Scumgrief

 Archetype

 This album has not aged as well as I would have hoped for my once favorite.
 Still, it's a decent entry.
-There are some powerful hooks on this release with Slave Labor and Cyberwaste still managing to be the tracks that pull me in to the album right up to the simple, but catchy Drones.
+There are some powerful hooks on this release with Slave Labor and Cyberwaste still managing to be the tracks that pull me into the album right up to the simple, but catchy Drones.

 The titular track, however, is where the album loses me a bit.
-The song is so poppy in its sound, I can't help but cringe a little bit when I hear it.
+The song is so poppy in its sound, that I can't help but cringe a little bit when I hear it.
 Corporate Cloning manages to start reeling me in again, but Bite the Hand that Bleeds evokes similar cringes.
-The quality is up and down through this album.
+The quality is up and down throughout this album.
 The main bumps in the ride come in the middle and the end.

 Standout tracks:

-• Slave Labor
+Slave Labor

-• Cyberwaste
+Cyberwaste

-• Bonescraper
+Bonescraper

-• Corporate Cloning
+Corporate Cloning

 Transgression

-Transgression is a real significant dip in quality on this list.
+Transgression is a really significant dip in quality on this list.
 While Obsolete, Archetype, and The Industrialist had their flaws, they were relatively consistent with their sound throughout the album and felt like part of a complete project.
 Transgression has 3-4 good tracks, 2 covers, and some songs that should have been left in the trash.

-One cover on an album is no problem, but when one quarter of the album is just good enough, and the rest kinda suck, every extra cover track stands out in a bad way.
+One cover on an album is no problem, but when one-quarter of the album is just good enough, and the rest kinda sucks, every extra cover track stands out in a bad way.
 Not to mention, there is barely any connectivity between one track to another.
 It all just makes the album feel incomplete.
 The first 4 tracks of the album are where the album feels its most complete and part of a full project.
 So if you make it that far, I'd say just turn it off after Contagion and you might have a better time with Transgression.

-There was a fair amount of drama after this release as the guitarist/former bassist Christian Webbers and drummer Ray Harrerra (who had been with the band since the beginning) were outed by Bell and returning guitarist Cazares.
+There was a fair amount of drama after this release as the guitarist/former bassist Christian Webbers and drummer Ray Herrera (who had been with the band since the beginning) were outed by Bell and returning guitarist Cazares.
 They were then replaced by half of Strapping Young Lad and went off to form their own band Archaea with the singer and bassist from Threat Signal.
 Archaea sounds A LOT like the decent tracks of Transgression, so there was likely a strong clash of artistic vision between them and singer Bell prior to release.
 Unfortunately for them, I think that Mechanize was a much better result of the feud than Archaea's debut album.

 Standout tracks:

-• 540,000 Degrees Fahrenheit
+540,000 Degrees Fahrenheit

-• Contagion
+Contagion

 Digimortal